omeka/omeka-s-enduser/docs/modules/datavisualization.md

 This visualization will not display links between item and item sets, or links with media.

 !!! note
 	If you make changes to any of the settings above this line, you will need to re-generate your dataset in order to see the results in your diagram.
 Changes made below this point in the configuration page do not require refreshing the dataset.
+However, when viewing the resulting diagram, you may wish to hard-refresh the public page to ensure changes are being loaded correctly.

 #### Diagram configuration

-Under Diagram Configuration, you will be able to select the kind of diagram you would like to produce for your visualization.
+Under Diagram Configuration, you will be able to select the kind of diagram you would like to produce for your visualization, then specify dimensions and other visual settings.

 ##### "Count of" diagrams

-Options include bar chart, column chart, and pie chart.
+For "Count of" diagrams, the options are bar chart, column chart, and pie chart.

+There are no links in these diagrams that would allow users to browse the collection.

 If you select **bar chart** or **column chart**, you will be asked to input the width and height of your visualization as well as the top, right, bottom, and left margins.
 Additionally, you will be able to use a dropdown menu to order your data by value (ascending), by value (descending), by label (ascending), or by label (descending).

 If you select **pie chart**, you will only be asked to input the width, height, and margins.

-Be sure to refresh the public page containing your visualization to see any changes.
-Some themes may constrain your diagrams to a certain width, or otherwise modify your intended display, which will require you to make changes to the settings to contain the diagram and its labels.
+Pie charts are always circles; slices are always arranged by largest to smallest, clockwise.
+Slice colors are predetermined and cannot be customized.

 ##### Date-based diagrams

-Date - Property value: "Grouped line chart (time series)"

-Date: Line chart (time series) or Histogram (time series)

 ###### Histograms